OCA/connector/connector/doc/guides/migration_guide.rst

 ########################################

 During the year 2017, the connector evolved greatly.
-Two majors parts have been rewritten:
+We can recognize three different aspect of the framework, they all have been
+rewritten:

 * The Job Queue API (:ref:`api-queue`)
 * The Event API (:ref:`api-event`)